AP source: Giants nearing deal with Pats’ Judge to be coach

 Judge met with Giants co-owner John Mara, general manager Dave Gettleman and vice president of football operations Kevin Abrams at the team’s New Jersey headquarters on Monday.

-The Giants had been expected this week to interview Patriots offensive coordinator Josh McDaniels and Baylor’s Rhule.
+The Giants had been expected to interview Patriots offensive coordinator Josh McDaniels this week along with Baylor’s Rhule.
+But Rhule did not interview with them, the person familiar with the coaching situation said.

+New York also had been given permission by Dallas to speak with former Cowboys coach Jason Garrett about the head coaching job.
+An interview was planned later this week, the person said.

 Others interviewed were Kris Richard, the Dallas defensive assistant coach and former Seattle defensive coordinator; Chiefs offensive coordinator Eric Bieniemy; and Ravens defensive coordinator Don Martindale.

-AP Sports Writers Schuyler Dixon in Frisco, Texas; Steve Reed in Charlotte, N.C.; and Kyle Hightower in Foxborough, Mass., contributed to this report.
+AP Sports Writers Schuyler Dixon in Frisco, Texas; Steve Reed in Charlotte, North Carolina; and Kyle Hightower in Foxborough, Massachusetts, contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL